sibsaurabh/ecdsa-node/readme.md

 The application should connect to the default server port (3042) automatically!

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

+### Scripts

+1. generateKeyPairs  :- Generates cryptographic key pairs and corresponding address
+2. generateSignature :- Generates cryptographic signature using private key of the sender